cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * The therapist acknowledges Helen's agency in seeking proximity and understanding her needs.
 * Helen experiences a decrease in anxiety to a level 3 out of 10.
 * Therapist asks if it is okay to leave the scene, and Helen nods in agreement.

-* In the following session, Helen shares a dream where she perceived the therapist as upset and crying about her reaction to Helen's words.
+**In the following session, Helen shares a dream**
+* she perceived the therapist as upset and crying about her reaction to Helen's words.
 The therapist acknowledges this perception but clarifies that her emotions were not related to Helen's sharing.

-### Therapist: And what did it seem like was the reaction I had to what you were saying?
-Patient: Oh.
-So that I’m not sure.
-That wasn’t clear in the dream

-**Dream Analysis Session**

 * Patient (Helen) had a dream where she noticed her therapist reacting to what she was saying during an interview, but she wasn't sure what the reaction was or its significance.

-**Themes in Therapy**

 * The therapist suggested exploring themes from the dream that could be relevant to Helen's therapy.
 * Helen mentioned that it was strange her therapist seemed to have reactions to her answers but didn't want her to notice.
 * This reminded Helen of her experiences with her mother, who had variable responsiveness and confusing emotions.